OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

    - Canonical shortcut: AnnotationAssertion: `C present_in_taxon T` # Editors use this
 - _Editor guidance_: Editors use the canonical shorcut (annotation axiom).
 The taxon should be as specific as possible, ideally a species.

+## How to add taxon restrictions:

+Please see how-to guide on [adding taxon restrictions](../howto/add-taxon-restrictions.md)

 ## Using taxon restrictions for Quality Control

 As stated above, one of the major applications for taxon restrictions in OBO is for quality control (QC), by finding logical inconsistencies.
 Many OBO ontologies consist of a complex web of term relationships, often crossing ontology boundaries (e.g., GO biological process terms referencing Uberon anatomical structures or CHEBI chemical entities).
 If particular terms are only defined to apply to certain taxa, it is critical to know that a chain of logic implies that the term must exist in some other taxon which should be impossible.
 Propagating taxon restrictions via logical relationships greatly expands their effectiveness (the GO term above may acquire a taxon restriction via the type of anatomical structure in which it occurs).